apnadkarni/blt/man/treeview.rst

   is "0", the new column will be the left most column.

 *pathName* **column invoke** *columnName*
-  Invokes the Tcl command associated with *columnName*, if there is one (see the column's **-command** option).
+  Invokes the TCL command associated with *columnName*, if there is one (see the column's **-command** option).
 This command is ignored if the column's **-state** option set to "disabled".